Jeevankumar125/Flight-fare-predictions/README.md

 # Flight-fare-predictions

 # STATEMENT
-The objective of this article is to predict flight prices given the various parameters.
+ predict flight prices given the various parameters.
 Data used in this article is publicly available at Kaggle.
 This will be a regression problem since the target or dependent variable is the price (continuous numeric value).

 # Introduction
 Airline companies use complex algorithms to calculate flight prices given various conditions present at that particular time.
 These methods take financial, marketing, and various social factors into account to predict flight prices.